 Why register custom tools?

-Ploton’s pre-trained tools cover popular services — CRMs, payment processors, storage, messaging.
-But you probably have internal APIs or domain-specific services that no pre-built tool covers.
+Ploton’s built-in tools cover popular services — CRMs, payment processors, storage, messaging.
+But you probably have internal APIs or domain-specific services that no built-in tool covers.

-Registering a custom tool teaches Ploton how to talk to your service.
+Registering a custom tool teaches your subagents how to talk to your service.
 It works the same way as built-in tools (tool knowledge plus execution memory), except you provide the initial knowledge: your API shape, auth method, and data model.

-Once registered, your custom tool is available to any task.
-Ploton picks it based on the prompt, same as a built-in tool.
+Once registered, your custom tool is available to any subagent whose domain matches.
+Subagents pick tools based on the task prompt, same as built-in tools.
 As tasks run through it, execution memory accumulates and it gets faster and more reliable.

 Tool definition structure

-A tool definition tells Ploton what the tool does, what parameters it takes, and how it authenticates.
+A tool definition tells your subagents what the tool does, what parameters it takes, and how it authenticates.

 {